Seoul, Korea

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Seoul is relatively low compared to other major cities.
 The city has a low rate of violent crime, and the majority of crime is related to property theft.
 The Korean government has implemented a number of measures to reduce crime, such as increasing police presence in certain areas and introducing tougher penalties for certain offences.
-Despite this, there are still some areas of Seoul where crime is more prevalent, and visitors should take extra precautions when travelling in these areas," wrote a member in Seoul.
+Despite this, there are still some areas of Seoul where crime is more prevalent, and visitors should take extra precautions when travelling in these areas," said one expat in Seoul.

 Is there a lot of diversity?
 Are people in Seoul accepting of differences?